Skip to main content

 Integrating apps with Azure services

-AKS Service Connector streamlines connecting applications to Azure resources like Azure CosmosDB by automating the configuration of Workload Identity.
+AKS Service Connector streamlines connecting applications to Azure resources like Azure OpenAI by automating the configuration of Workload Identity.
 This feature allows you to assign identities to pods, enabling them to authenticate with Microsoft Entra ID and access Azure services securely without passwords.
 For a deeper understanding, check out the Workload Identity overview.

 tip